 2014 AEM award winner Tre-G Farms

-AEM links farmers with local conservation professionals to identify existing environmental stewardship, address natural resource concerns, and enhance farm viability.
-For qualifying operations, participation in AEM may also help promote farm products through New York State Grown & Certified.
+The Agricultural and Environmental Management Program links farmers with local conservation professionals to identify existing environmental stewardship, address natural resource concerns, and enhance farm viability.
+For qualifying farms, participation in AEM may also help promote farm products through New York State Grown & Certified.